Dream Grand and Grow

 Grand River Restoration

-Grand River Restoration, an initiative to restore the rapids that once flowed through downtown and provide additional river recreation opportunities in the heart of the city.
-Construction to begin in summer 2026.
+This years-in-the-planning project to restore the rapids that once flowed through downtown and provide additional river recreation opportunities in the heart of the city begins construction in summer 2026.

 Acrisure Amphitheater